callstackincubator/rock/website/src/docs/github-actions/configuration.md

 ## Generate GitHub Personal Access Token for downloading cached builds

-You'll be asked about this token when cached build is available while running the `npx rnef run:` command.
+You'll be asked about this token when cached build is available while running the `npx rock run:` command.

 ### Fine-grained tokens for organizations